 I was with you in weakness and in fear and in much trembling,1 Corinthians 2:3(NASB)

-Paul knew the dangers of man's prideful wisdom and was determined that no one should enslave believers by means of philosophical argument, or the worthless deceit of human wisdom according to tradition of men.
-He knew that the wisdom of the world is according to the elementary principles of the world, and does not come from Christ.
+Paul knew the dangers of man's prideful wisdom and was determined that no one should enslave believers by means of philosophical argument, or the worthless deceit of human wisdom according to the tradition of men.
+He knew that the wisdom of the world is according to the elementary principles of the world and does not come from Christ.

-How important that our faith is not based on human wisdom, academic ability, educational prowess, intellectual stature and oratory skills but on God's power.
-May we follow in the footsteps of the apostle Paul, who did not teach the Word with superiority of speech or with human wisdom, but in weakness, fear and much trembling.
+How important that our faith is not based on human wisdom, academic ability, educational prowess, intellectual stature, and oratory skills, but on the truth of God's Word and in His mighty power.
+May we follow in the footsteps of the apostle Paul who did not teach the Word with the superiority of speech or with human wisdom, but in weakness, fear, and much trembling.